-The work after RISD has been heavy on CAD+CAM processes— yes, they're fun and interesting, and open up so many interesting possibilites, but they just don't give me the same kind of gratification I get from more manual processes.
+The work after RISD has been heavy on CAD+CAM processes— yes, they're fun and interesting, and open up so many interesting possibilites, but they just don't give me the same kind of gratification I get from more manual methods.

 Two-and-a-bit years was enough to make my hand work skills rusty, so I thought I'd ease back into things with a few studies in hand tooled joinery.
 Since its a series of studies, I chose three types joints: dovetail, scarf and mortise and tenon because they span the range of simple to complex, and common to obscure.
 The format consisted of two dissimilar pieces of wood joined end-to-end with one of the chosen techniques.